amaralibey/amaralibey.github.io/_pages/about.md

 ---
 Machine Learning researcher with a Ph.D. from Laval University 🇨🇦.
 I teach machines to understand and remember locations like humans do.

-I build AI models that actually work in the real world by designing better architectures and collecting high quality data.
+I build AI models that actually work in the real world by designing better architectures and collecting high quality data to train them.

 ##### **Interests**